texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 ros::spinOnce();
 ```

 This function lets our node update its information.
-For our purposes, it lets the BnrOneA object update its sensor data so that we can be aware of what's going on in the simulation.
+For our purposes, it lets the `TexBot` object update its sensor data so that we can be aware of what's going on in the simulation.
 Without this function, our node would have no idea what is going on in the simulator, so it is vital that you leave this line here.
 We recommend writing all of your code before this line.

 ```cpp
 return 0;